-Brick cleaners wanting to achieve accreditation are required to pass a basic classroom/workshop component of the course, followed by an on-site assessment that will need to be done in order to obtain the Certificate I in Construction.
+Brick cleaners wanting to achieve accreditation in NSW are required to pass a basic classroom/workshop component of the course, followed by an on-site assessment that will need to be done in order to obtain the Certificate I in Construction.
 This will be organised during the course with your teacher.
-Brick cleaners will need to make sure that they have a site that they can have your assessment done or it can be done onsite at Randwick College.
-NSW Brick cleaners are able to achieve industry accreditation by successfully completing a new course.
+Brick cleaners will need to make sure that they have a site that they can have your assessment done or it can be done onsite.
+Brick cleaners nationally are able to achieve industry accreditation by successfully completing the new course.

 To register to one of our Brick Cleaning Course sessions please indicate your interest by filling out the form on the Brick Cleaning page http://www.thinkbrick.com.au/brick-cleaning-accreditations.
 Once we have received all your details, Think Brick will send an invoice to confirm your place at the course.

-Applicants must have a minimum of twelve (12) months’ work experience in the Brick Cleaning industry.
+Applicants doing the full course over 2 days must have a minimum of twelve (12) months’ work experience in the Brick Cleaning industry.

 A portfolio of evidence must be submitted including employment history.